The family shareholder

 Remember a corporate vehicle is a separate legal identity to that of its owner and as such, on divorce, the family court will in general terms need to respect the express terms of the articles/shareholders agreements.
 Whilst there have been occasions when the court has been creative in finding solutions to the problems posed by the corporate governance documents, the court does have limited powers to intervene.

-The underlying economic value of a share must be fully taken into account in assessing the family wealth to be apportioned on divorce, but the courts will not in normal circumstances compel the transfer of legal ownership against the provisions of shareholders agreement or articles where there are other co shareholders who have rights in those agreements to object to such a transfer.
-Different considerations would apply where a company was in the sole ownership of someone going through divorce, where the court could compel a legal transfer.
+The underlying economic value of a share must be fully taken into account In England and Wales when assessing the family wealth to be apportioned on divorce (in Scotland it will only be taken into account if acquired during the marriage), but the courts will not in normal circumstances compel the transfer of legal ownership against the provisions of shareholders agreement or articles where there are other co shareholders who have rights in those agreements to object to such a transfer.
+Different considerations would apply where a company was in the sole ownership of someone going through divorce, where the court (certainly in England and Wales) could compel a legal transfer.
+(In Scotland, they might be asked to pay a capital sum in lieu of a share of the value which could cause significant financial pressure.)

-Similarly and since the provisions of shareholders agreements and articles are to be respected, provisions that legitimately suppress value such as requiring minority shares to be valued at a discount will be taken into account by the court when assessing the value to be attributed to a shareholding..
+Similarly and since the provisions of shareholders agreements and articles are to be respected, provisions that legitimately suppress value such as requiring minority shares to be valued at a discount will be taken into account by the court when assessing the value to be attributed to a shareholding.
+Bad leaver provisions can also affect the notional value of the shares.

 Pre and post nuptial agreements